Want personalized picks that fit your family?

 What parents need to know

-Parents need to know that this enchanting short film about a red balloon that befriends a little French boy is more than a joy to watch; it's a provocative exercise in creative interpretation that deserves a place of honor on any Classics shelf.
+Parents need to know that The Red Balloon is an enchanting short film about a red balloon that befriends a little French boy is more than a joy to watch; it's a provocative exercise in creative interpretation that deserves a place of honor on any Classics shelf.
 Younger kids will enjoy it purely on a surface level as an engaging story about a boy and his balloon.
 Older kids will be able to read more into it and offer some mind-blowing insights.
 There is some tame bullying: A gang of older kids chases a boy around Paris, determined to steal and destroy his balloon.

 What's the story?